yhoungdev/obiabo/src/content/notes/hermits-dream-lagos-noise.md

 <br>

 My brain is running a race condition.
 I’ve never been so indecisive.
 I haven’t seen my lovely sister in a long while, and I’d love to see her.
 It’s 19:07 PM, and my account balance isn’t encouraging at all.
-I have more GitHub tiles than someone who works at GitHub, and yet my finances aren’t worth writing about.
+I have more <a target="_blank" href="https://github.com/yhoungdev" style="color:#f94e19;"> GitHub </a> tiles than someone who works at GitHub, and yet my finances aren’t worth writing about.
 I don’t even have a girlfriend, because I need to stop this race condition first.
 I’ve seen many beautiful women on earth.
 I rarely go out, but each time I do, I see beauty.
 Truly, God is the greatest artist, the creator of the universe, whose work is a masterpiece beyond Shakespeare, Picasso, Dalí, Michelangelo, and others.

 <br>

 I have 15k+ followers on LinkedIn, yet I don’t use the app enough.
 That’s 15k on LinkedIn and 1.12k followers on Twitter.
 Meanwhile, in real life, I don’t have 1% of that number as friends.
 I don’t know if I’m an introvert.
 I haven’t seen my cat in a long while.
 I’m sorry, June.
 I failed you, and I blame myself each day for that.

-I’m currently listening to “Goodness of God” by Bethel Worship and Jen Johnson.
+I’m currently listening to <a target="_blank" style="color:#f94e19;" href="https://open.spotify.com/track/0HE3SH6fvxdRIUq54HjVq0?si=20104938a7754be6">“Goodness of God” </a> by <a target="_blank" href="https://open.spotify.com/artist/26T4yOaOoFJvUvxR87Y9HO?si=L0qm5nbzTWC-hOOYv8ZM9w" style="color:#f94e19;">Bethel Worship </a> and  <a target="_blank" href="https://open.spotify.com/artist/0cuW2lF0YWb9VUyHOnvnsO?si=cMjYnMypQi66mWYyUcTy-g" style="color:#f94e19;">Jen Johnson  </a>.
 One thing I’ve missed is drumming.
 I need to go back to it, but I need stability first.
 They say money doesn’t buy happiness, but it buys a glimpse.
 It gives you confidence.
 It boosts it.

 I hate it when people call me.
 The only voice I love to hear when I pick up is my lovely sister’s.
 Dear Janet, I promise you’ll read this one day.